Earn Bitcoins in 8 different ways

 - CoinWorker :: Earn Bitcoins by completing analytical tasks.
 A user account is required here.
 I haven't tried this service but payouts seem to be a bit higher than with the aforementioned sites.

-- Rugatu :: Earn Bitcoins by answering forum questions.
-This is a nice service because it brings people together who are interested in Bitcoin and many other things and allows to pay rewards for answering questions.
+- Bitfortip :: Earn Bitcoins by answering forum questions.
+This is a nice service because it brings people together who are interested in Bitcoin and many other topics.
+At the same time it allows to pay rewards in bitcoin for answering questions.
 This is something that would not have been possible without a currency like Bitcoin that has low transaction fees and instant transfers

 Earning Bitcoins from completing tasks on websites is a viable option to actually earn some Bitcoins, but don't expect your income to be very large.
 I regard it as a first step to get familiar with Bitcoin in general.
 Also, it is interesting to see what kind of services are enabled through frictionless money transfers.

 3. Earn Bitcoins from interest payments %